openharmony/docs/en/application-dev/internationalization/intl-guidelines.md

 ### How to Develop

 1. Instantiate a **NumberFormat** object.<br>
-   Use the default constructor of **NumberFormat** to obtain the system default locale by accessing the system language and region settings and set it as the locale in the **NumberFormat** object.
+   Use the default constructor of **NumberFormat** to obtain the system default locale by accessing the system language and region settings, and set it as the locale in the **NumberFormat** object.
 In the code below, **intl** is the name of the imported module.

    ```